tselven/zen/README.md

 ![Packagist Downloads](https://img.shields.io/packagist/dt/syntax-squad/astro-spark)

-AstroSpark is a PHP Framework for develop APIs and Web Applications.
+Zen is a PHP Framework for develop APIs and Web Applications.

 **To Run This Application**
 1. Use composser to create project